ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Experiments

-Adding Dual-Memory to the backbone improves the Average from 0.4521 to 0.4762 (+0.0241, +5.3\%).
-Adding the Clinical Orchestrator further increases it to 0.4962 (+0.0200, +4.2\% over Dual-Memory), and enabling all components reaches 0.5107 (+0.0145, +2.9\% over the orchestrator-only setting; +0.0586, +13.0\% over the backbone), showing the modules are complementary.
-Regarding metric-wise effects, Dual-Memory benefits most on Specialty Referral accuracy (0.5467$\rightarrow$0.6095, +0.0628, +11.5\%), consistent with improved cross-agent state synchronization.
-The orchestrator yields the largest single-stage gain on Test Ordering (0.4157$\rightarrow$0.4649, +0.0492, +11.8\%), suggesting that verification and backtracking refine evidence acquisition by adding missing critical tests while pruning redundant ones.
-With all components enabled, Treatment IoU further improves from 0.5022 to 0.5259 (+0.0237, +4.7\%), indicating that better upstream evidence collection can translate into more aligned downstream outputs.
+Regarding single-stage effects, the Dual-Memory variant shows the largest gain on Specialty Referral accuracy ($+11.5\%$), consistent with improved cross-agent state synchronization through structured memory.
+The orchestrator variant shows the largest gain on the Test Ordering ($+20.1\%$), suggesting that backtracking-driven verification refines evidence acquisition by adding missing critical tests while pruning redundant ones.

-Overall, these results demonstrate that \textbf{Dual-Memory} and the \textbf{Clinical Orchestrator} each provide measurable and complementary benefits, and their combination is crucial for achieving the full performance of ClinicalAgents.